 Originally developed in 2017 with funding from the Being Human Festival, the theme of which was “Lost and Found”, we framed the tour around uncovering Bristol’s “hidden cinema history” through the lens of one of the city’s most iconic figures.
 The tour has since had several iterations, but for the purposes of this chapter I base most of my discussion on the original 2017 tour and point towards how it has developed and changed in response to audience feedback.
 A souvenir guide of the live walk was produced (see Figure 1), one side mapping the points of interest: and the other providing a brief description and image of each map point.

 The process of creating the map involved identifying key points that could be navigated within walking-distance of Bristol city centre.
 There are many other significant points in the city that could not be accommodated, such as Grant’s birthplace in Horfield, the Glenside Hospital in Fishponds, or the Avon Gorge hotel in Clifton, because they are too dispersed across the city and not navigable within the timescale of a walking tour.
 As well as the process of selecting points on the map, there was also the job of scripting a narrative for use in the tour, which would enable these disparate locations to be joined up in an emotionally satisfying way.
-According to Rebecca Solnit the act of mapping itself creates meaning, imagining “the particulars of place” makes it “much more immediate, visceral and affecting”.
+According to Rebecca Solnit the act of mapping itself creates meaning, imagining “the particulars of place” makes it “much more immediate, visceral and affecting.”
 Mapping both Archie’s and Grant’s locations across the city centre not only illuminates the intersecting geography of his biography and stardom, but also the shifting identities of the city itself.